Doris Brabham Hatt: Personal life

+Death and legacy

 When Hatt died, in keeping with her wish, her body was donated to medical research.
 She has no memorial beyond her art.

-From March-June 2019 a major retrospective exhibition featuring over 70 of her paintings was held at the Museum of Somerset in Taunton.
+From March–June 2019 a major retrospective exhibition featuring over 70 of her paintings was held at the Museum of Somerset in Taunton.

 A small exhibition of watercolours, prints and drawings was staged in June 2021 as part of the Clevedon Literary Festival.